Geddy Lee: Rising popularity

 By the 1980s, Rush had become one of the "biggest rock bands on the planet", selling out arena seats when touring.
 Lee was known for his dynamic stage movements.
 According to music critic Tom Mulhern, writing in 1980, "it's dazzling to see so much sheer energy expended without a nervous breakdown."
-By 1996, their Test for Echo Tour began performing without an opening act, their shows lasting nearly three hours.
+By 1996, their Test for Echo Tour began performing without an opening act, their shows lasting nearly three hours; this tradition continued until Peart's retirement from touring in 2015 which hastened the band's demise.
+Lee and Lifeson reunited as Rush in October 2025, with Anika Nilles filling in for Peart.